Evaluating if Pharmacy School is Worth the Investment

 You finally made it.
 Your bachelor’s degree, your doctorate of pharmacy degree, perhaps even a year or two of residency or fellowship, is in the rear-view mirror, and you’re finally marking that hard-earned six-figure salary.
 But there is a problem.
 The last 6-10 years have taken a lot out of you.
 Despite your extensive training, you may still not be prepared for the challenges that the workplace faces.
 The stress of the healthcare worker, especially during the pandemic, can be intense.

-Finding a quality pharmacy technician is challenging as the pharmacy tech position has become more stressful and less financially rewarding than other careers with similar education requirements.
+Finding a quality pharmacy technician is challenging as the pharmacy tech position has become more stressful and less financially rewarding than other careers requiring similar education.
 Burnout rates are rising, you are stressed out and need a break, perhaps even a career change, but that $1,500 student loan payment looms over your head every month.
 The combination of occupational stress and financial stress can be suffocating.
 Add on personal life or family stress, which may seem like no escape.

 The good news is that debt, time, and stress can be managed.
 Debt can be lessened by picking an affordable college of pharmacy that fits your needs.
 Similarly, time can be managed appropriately during summer breaks or by choosing an accelerated program.
 Stress can be mitigated by optimizing debt and time and finding a pharmacy program and career that meets your needs, personality, goals, and passions.